-Description The subjects comprise a ground floor flat within a two storey block of four flats.

-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Kitchen, Shower Room, Lounge, Two Bedrooms.
-Gross internal floor area (m2) 71 Neighbourhood and location The property is contained within a residential area of mixed style properties which are situated within reasonable distance of local amenities.
-Age 125 years approximately.
-Weather The weather was dry but cloudy following mixed weather conditions over the past fortnight and very wet weather over the preceding weekend.
+Description The subjects comprise a GROUND FLOOR FLAT within a two-storey building.
+Accommodation On Ground Floor: Hallway, Lounge, Kitchen, One Bedroom and Bathoom.
+Gross internal floor area (m2) 57 Neighbourhood and location The property is contained within a principally residential area on one of the main thoroughfares leading towards the town centre of Stirling.
+A local parade of shops, etc are also located close by.
+Local amenities are generally all close at hand.
+Age 150 years approximately.
+Weather The weather was dry but cloudy following mixed weather over the past fortnight.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks serving the building are of brick/stone construction with a rendered finish.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The chimney stacks serving the building are of traditional pointed sandstone construction and also pointed brickwork, with flashings formed in lead or similar material.
+Roofing including roof space Claning roofs were visually inspected with the sid of Rooming including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of traditional pitched design and clad externally in slate.
-There is a small flat roofed section of roof at the rear, over a vestibule to an upper flat.
-No access gained to roof space areas as there is another flat above.
+If this is not possible, then physical access to the roof space

+Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design and clad externally in slate.
+No access gained to the common roof void.
+The hatch was padlocked shut on the date of inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are principally of traditional cast materials.
+The gutters, downpipes and external plumbing are a mix of cast iron and PVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main external walls are of traditional solid stone construction with a pointed outer finish.
+The rear stairwell projection is of rendered brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of aluminium framed and double glazed design with timber sills.
-The front entrance door is of uPVC double glazed design with an aluminium framed and double glazed inner door and similar back door from the rear hall area.
+The windows are of aluminium framed and double glazed design, the front entrance door is of UPVC materials and there is a timber back door to the stairwell / close.
+Facias etc are of timber materials.
 External decorations Visually inspected.
-Painted finishes have been applied to cast rainwater fittings and woodstain finish has been applied to timber sills on the windows.
+Painted finishes have been applied to external joinery and cast rainwater fittings in the past.
 Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
-The main external building fabric is presumed to be a responsibility and will include items such as roof claddings, rainwater fittings, external masonry and external joinery.
-There are areas of allocated garden ground to the front and rear although some communal access drives, pathways etc.
+The main external building fabric is presumed to be a communal responsibility and will include items such as roof claddings, rainwater fittings, external masonry and the chimney stacks.
+There is a common close and stairwell leading to other flats within the building, communal areas of drying green, etc., and a dilapidated outbuilding to the rear.
+The exact extent of any private and communal areas can all be verified by reference to Title Deed documentation.